ausbran/Front-End-Development-Test/README.md

 - Have files been optimized?
 Are best suited image file types being utilized for graphics?

 ## Deliverables and Deadline
-Please deliver final product by forking this repositiory on your personal git hub account.
+Please deliver final product by cloning this repositiory on your personal git hub account.
 When completed, email the repo URL to austin.branham@tetongravity.com and drew.holt@tetongravity.com

 Take your time but try to deliver it within 6 days time.